|Nutrition Facts (per serving)|

 Because it's a no-cook recipe that takes a cinch to prepare and can be made ahead, it is great for a party.
 Spreading it on bread, rusks, or crackers to nibble with ouzo or wine is the obvious way to serve this but there are many other ways how you can enjoy it.
 Make it part of a meze or a cheese and charcuterie board.
 You can also serve it as a dip for breadsticks or raw vegetable sticks, or tuck it into a sandwich as a flavorful vegan mayo substitute.
 Brushed on toasted bread and topped with capers and tomatoes, it makes a delicious bruschetta.
 Served as a condiment with grilled chicken or fish or roasted vegetables is an easy way to add lots of flavor to simple dishes.
 You can also toss it with a bowl of hot pasta, similar to the way you'd use pesto.

-Store leftovers in the fridge and use within 1 week.
+Store leftovers in the fridge and use within one week.
 Let it come to room temperature before serving so it can develop its full flavor and the olive oil, which may have hardened in the fridge, becomes soft again.

 Gather the ingredients.